Your questions about the world of standards and standardization

 What is the harmonized standards regime?

-What does "smart standards" mean when we talk about the standards of
+What does "smart standards" mean when talking about the standards of tomorrow?

-tomorrow?
 The term "smart standards" refers to the digital transformation of voluntary standards and standardization.
-Once embodied in a paper document, then today in a PDF or XML file, the standard is set to become a "fully digital" object that can be incorporated into users' software and information systems, with the aim of being read by machines.
-To find out more and learn how the project is being rolled out at AFNOR, click here.
+Once embodied in a paper document, and now in a PDF or XML file, standards are set to become fully digital objects that can be incorporated into users' software and information systems, with the aim of being read by machines.
+To find out more and learn how the project is being rolled out at AFNOR, click here .

 What is the AFNOR standard?

-The French Standardization Association (AFNOR) is the official French body responsible for creating, validating, and disseminating national standards since 1926.
+The French Standardization Association (AFNOR) refers to the official French body responsible for creating, validating, and disseminating national standards since 1926.
 This association, recognized as being of public utility, coordinates the entire French standardization system under the supervision of the Ministry of Industry.

-texts.
 In practical terms, AFNOR approves each new French standard by assigning it an official reference.
-For example, a standard marked "NF EN ISO 9001" indicates that it has been validated by AFNOR as a French standard.
-The organization also conducts public consultations, allowing all economic actors to contribute to draft standards before their final publication.
+For example, a standard bearing the designation "NF EN ISO 9001" indicates that it has been validated by AFNOR as a French standard.
+The organization also runs the public consultations enabling all economic stakeholders to contribute to draft standards before their final publication.